 Improving the Lives of Employees and Customers via Digital Inclusion

 Mara Phones is a subsidiary of the Mara Group, founded by Ashish J. Thakkar in 1996.
-Eddy told us that in its early days, the technology company focused on financial services, manufacturing, and agriculture.
+Eddy told us that the technology company focused on financial services, manufacturing, and agriculture in its early days.
 This experience gave the team insight into how access to affordable, high-quality smartphones can increase opportunities for emerging markets.

 “They had this dream of contributing to smartphone penetration to help Africa become a truly digital society,” Eddy said.
 “This led them to the idea of creating a smartphone manufacturing plant in Africa, and four years ago, they began research and development.”

 The team decided to break ground in Rwanda’s capital of Kigali due to its business-friendly environment, flexible policies, and investments in the private sector.
 The government of Rwanda was pleased to accept the offer, which would help further establish the country as an emerging tech hub.

 Construction took about 10 months, and by October 7, 2019, Mara Phones began production on the first smartphones manufactured in Africa.
 Today, nearly 200 staff members run the Kigali-based factory, 60% of whom are women.
 The company is also proud of the fact that it is creating opportunities for the youth: The average age of a Mara Phones employee is 24.

 The company is already exporting its smartphones to customers in 49 countries, which Eddy said reflects the product’s strong visibility worldwide.
 Mara Phones recently opened a second location in South Africa in response to growing demand.

 “The response in the last three months has been outstanding,” Eddy said.

 Mara X and Mara Z: Affordable, Android-Based Technology

 Consumers can currently choose between two versions of the revolutionary smartphone.